< < ST01 : ST02 : ST03 > >

 006 The system shall remotely control devices to detect traffic.
 01 Traffic Operations need to collect data, including environmental data, to accurately know current and forecasted conditions in order to improve the traffic signal system.

-007 The system shall assimilate current and forecast road conditions and surface weather information using a combination of weather service provider information (such as the National Weather Service and value-added sector specific meteorological services), da 01 Traffic Operations need to collect data, including environmental data, to accurately know current and forecasted conditions in order to improve the traffic signal system.
+007 The system shall assimilate current and forecast road conditions and surface weather information using a combination of weather service provider information (such as the National Weather Service and value-added sector specific meteorological services), data from roadway maintenance operations, and environmental data collected from sensors deployed on and about the roadway.
+01 Traffic Operations need to collect data, including environmental data, to accurately know current and forecasted conditions in order to improve the traffic signal system.

 008 The system shall receive aggregated and processed vehicle environmental data collected from vehicle safety and convenience systems through the connected vehicle roadside equipment.
 01 Traffic Operations need to collect data, including environmental data, to accurately know current and forecasted conditions in order to improve the traffic signal system.